jonaskahn/cadence/docs/concepts/langgraph-architecture.md

 - Circular routing is prevented through proper edge configuration
 - State management is predictable and debuggable
 - The conversation flow is clear and maintainable
+- Plugin integration is seamless and consistent
+- Error handling is robust and graceful

-This implementation makes Cadence more reliable and easier to debug while preserving all the advanced features of the multi-agent orchestration system.
+This enhanced implementation makes Cadence more reliable, easier to debug, and more maintainable while preserving all the advanced features of the multi-agent orchestration system.